OBSERVATIONS AS A RESEARCH METHOD

 • Participant Observation: The researcher becomes part of the group being studied, observing from within without revealing their true purpose.
 This method is often used in ethnographic studies.

 • Unobtrusive Measures: Observing behaviours or outcomes without the participants' knowledge.
-Examples include analyzing discarded trash to study consumption habits or using existing records and data to study patterns without direct interaction.
+Examples include analysing discarded trash to study consumption habits or using existing records and data to study patterns without direct interaction.

 • Online Observation: Observing behaviours in online environments, such as social media, forums, or other digital platforms, where the observer's presence is unknown to the participants.